PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 Prerequisite: GEG 375 or GES 452.
 Introduction to water resource planning in the United States.
 Emphasis on project management and planning processes used by federal water resources agencies.
 Field trip and group project required.
 Offered occasionally.

-PLN 380 NEIGHBORHOOD REVITALIZATION
+PLN 380 NEIGHBORHOOD PLANNING AND COMMUNITY DEVELOPMENT

 PLN 390 QUANTITIATIVE METHODS IN GEOGRAPHY AND PLANNING